EndOfBehelit/Configuring-Pihole-at-home/README.md

 Before installing the OS, we need to edit some settings:

-Host -> This will be the name for the URL (http://example.local/admin)
+Host → This will be the name for the URL (http://example.local/admin)

-User and pass -> For the Linux user inside the Raspberry
+User and pass → For the Linux user inside the Raspberry

-LAN -> SSID and pass of the wifi where is going to be placed the Raspberry Pi.
-(IMPORTANT!!
-It has to be a 2.4Ghz wifi)
+LAN → SSID and password of the Wi-Fi network where the Raspberry Pi will connect (⚠️IMPORTANT!!⚠️ It has to be a 2.4Ghz wifi)

 COUNTRY